AndrewAtLarge/BibUpdate/README.rst

 Most of the options are described above.
 Here is a little extra detail when it is not so obvious.

--a, --all                   Check ALL BibTeX_ entries against mrlookup
+-a, --all                   Update or validate ALL BibTeX entries

   By default bibupdate_ only checks each BibTeX_ entry with the mrlookup database if the entry does *not* have an **mrnumber** field.
 With this switch